lsst-dm/dmtn-098/index.rst

 Concrete Members
 ^^^^^^^^^^^^^^^^

-``run(metadata: iterable of lsst.daf.base.PropertySet) : lsst.pipe.base.Struct``
+``run(metadata: lsst.daf.base.PropertySet or iterable) : lsst.pipe.base.Struct``
-    This method shall take multiple metadata objects (possibly all of them, depending on the granularity of the metric).
+    This method shall take one or more metadata objects.
-    It shall look up keys partially matching ``getInputMetadataKey`` and make a single call to ``makeMeasurement`` with the values of the keys.
+    Subclasses may require (via config) only single objects or only lists.
-    Behavior when keys are present in some metadata objects but not others is TBD.
+    The method shall look up keys partially matching ``getInputMetadataKeys`` and make a single call to ``makeMeasurement`` with the values of the keys.

 ``getInputDatasetTypes(config: cls.ConfigClass) : dict from str to DatasetTypeDescriptor``
     This method shall return a single mapping from ``"metadata"`` to the dataset type of the top-level data processing task's metadata.